Support the Farm Museum - Donate Now to the Annual Fund!

 Seasonal Programs

-• Bees and Other Pollinators (Spring): Learn about how pollinators help plants grow. 🌿
+• Bees and Other Pollinators (Spring): Explore our live observation honey beehive and learn about how pollinators help plants grow. 🌿

 • Apples All Around (Fall): Learn about apples and use a historic press to make cider! 🔷🌿⚙️